"He's lost none of his blinding touch on the guitar. An entertainer par excellence, there is never a dull moment in his presence." - The Ram Club

 Then miss a few years in his musical history for family and his career as a skipping coach... (ask him...)

-Lee currently fronts the shantypunk band, The Salts, but from 2016 onwards he is once more available for folk clubs and festivals.
+Lee currently fronts the shantypunk band, The Salts, as well as being available solo for folk clubs and festivals.